amantotek/fanShimAutoGUI/README.md

 ![image](https://user-images.githubusercontent.com/7591528/101183540-8fea3180-3647-11eb-8c69-5b3095b46bec.png)

 The plot above shows the fan on in red and off in green.
+The onboard Fan SHIM LED gradually changes colour between the two thresholds but the onboard button is not used.

 To run use: sudo python3 fanShimAuto.py